wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-earn-a-minor-in-computer-engineering">How do I earn a minor in computer engineering?</h2>
- You can't.
+<a id=80></a> You can't.
 We don't offer a minor in computer engineering, but you might consider a minor in computer science and focus on computer engineering courses.
 While many computer engineering courses have prerequisites, you may find some courses, such as [260M: Intro. to Digital Logic and Computer Desicn](https://courses.wustl.edu/CourseInfo.aspx?sch=E&dept=E81&crs=260M), are suitable for a minor in computer science and will provide you some background in computer engineering.

 You may want to browse courses that are required for [Computer Engineering](https://bulletin.wustl.edu/undergrad/engineering/computerscience/bs-computer-engineering/) to select courses of interest.
 Note that any course number that ends with an "M", like 260M, are focused on "Machines" and have a computer engineering focus.